abuseofnotation/abuseofnotation.github.io/temp/anti-capitalism.md

-A millenials thoughts on the new millenium - cars VS bikes and some left-wing propaganda.
+A millenial's thoughts on the new millenial
 ===

+Cars VS bikes and some left-wing propaganda (the original article)
+---

 In a society where more people believe that the Earth is flat than that capitalism is not the final economical and political paradigm, writing an essay like this one is not an easy task.
 Many people would probably think I am doing it just because  I did not get the memo that market economy is the best and is here to stay.
 And even more would be the ones who will just dismiss this article - why should there be interested in politics at all.
 After all, nobody is paying them to do so, right?